swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 INVALID_HTTP_BODY_IN_NETWORK_RESPONSE - Response body data is invalid for the request type.

 ## **Documented Error Codes**
-See the error code table from the [Garin SDK Documentation](https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html).
+See the error code table from the [Garmin SDK Documentation](https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html).

 Some of the codes are handled explicitely:
 | Error Code | Explanation | Possible Solution |